About Cain Mathema - Pindula, Local Knowledge

 Former: Musa Ncube

-Cain Ginyitshe Mathema is a Minister without portfolio.
-Before his reappointment in September 2021, Mathema had been Minister of Primary and Secondary Education.
-He is also a writer, Zimbabwean politician and member of the ZANU-PF party.
-He is the former Minister of Welfare Services for War Veterans, War Collaborators and Former Political Detainees.
-Mathema is a former ambassador.
+Cain Ginyitshe Mathema was a Minister without portfolio.
+Before his reappointment in September 2021, Mathema He is a writer, and member of the ZANU-PF party.
+He was formerly ZAPU.
+He was the former Minister of Primary and Secondary Education, Minister of Welfare Services for War Veterans, War Collaborators and Former Political Detainees, former Matebeleland North Provincial Governor, and a former ambassador.

 Mathema has seven children.[2]